Nabors Industries: Nabors Drilling

+History of the company

 Formation of the Anglo Company, 1972–1982

 After the demise of Anglo-Lautaro in 1971, the remnants of the business were reorganised into a new company, the Anglo Company Limited, incorporated in the Bahamas.
 Through the 1970s, Anglo's chairman Peter Lawson-Johnston (the son of Barbara Josephine Guggenheim) and president Albert C. Van de Maele (the husband of Joan Guggenheim) pursued an aggressive acquisitions program which included in 1974 a 52.4 percent stake in Nabors Drilling Limited.
 By 1978 Anglo had a 99 percent stake in Nabors.
 Other companies Anglo acquired included Minerec Corporation, Printex Corporation, Robert Garrett & Sons, and Motor Parts Industries.
 To finance the acquisition of the R. L. Manning Company, in May 1978 Anglo made a public offering of a new holding company, the Anglo Company Incorporated, a Delaware corporation.
 In 1981, Anglo Company Limited (Bahamas) and Anglo Company Incorporated (Delaware) became, respectively, Anglo Energy Limited and Anglo Energy Incorporated.

-Also in 1981, Anglo sold Printex and entered the oil and gas exploration and production business via a partnership with the National Utilities and Industries Corporation.
+Also, in 1981, Anglo sold Printex and entered the oil and gas exploration and production business via a partnership with the National Utilities and Industries Corporation.
 That year, Van de Maele retired and the William J. Johnson was appointed president.